willforman/personal-website/content/blog/first.md

 date = 2022-07-23
 +++

-I'm starting a blog.
-This is something I've been interested in for a while.
-Real posts coming soon.
+I've been interested in making a blog for a while, so I decided I'll start one.
+First post coming soon.

 <!-- more -->